-'The Zman' Series
+'The Zman' Series:

-We are pleased to announce the first volume in the Zman series, booklets of Zionist thought centered on the Jewish calendar.
+We are pleased to announce the second volume in the Zman series, booklets of Zionist thought centered on the Jewish calendar.
 The booklets are the fruit of cooperation between members of HaMeorer (graduates of the Shiloach program of the Zionist Beit Midrash), the Menachem Begin Heritage Center, and the Ben-Gurion Heritage Institute.

 For the full volume (In Hebrew)

 The time has come to terminate the activity of UNRWA